opencv/opencv/modules/objdetect/doc/cascade_classification.rst

 -------------------
 .. c:function:: void groupRectangles(vector<Rect>\& rectList,                     int groupThreshold, double eps=0.2)

-    Groups the object candidate rectangles
+    Groups the object candidate rectangles.

-    :param rectList: The input/output vector of rectangles.
-On output there will be retained and grouped rectangles
+    :param rectList: Input/output vector of rectangles.
+Output vector includes retained and grouped rectangles.??

-    :param groupThreshold: The minimum possible number of rectangles, minus 1, in a group of rectangles to retain it.
+    :param groupThreshold: Minimum possible number of rectangles minus 1.
+The threshold is used in a group of rectangles to retain it.??

-    :param eps: The relative difference between sides of the rectangles to merge them into a group
+    :param eps: Relative difference between sides of the rectangles to merge them into a group.

-The function is a wrapper for a generic function :func:`partition` .
-It clusters all the input rectangles using the rectangle equivalence criteria, that combines rectangles that have similar sizes and similar locations (the similarity is defined by ``eps`` ).
+The function is a wrapper for the generic function :ref:`partition` .
+It clusters all the input rectangles using the rectangle equivalence criteria that combines rectangles with similar sizes and similar locations (the similarity is defined by ``eps`` ).
 When ``eps=0`` , no clustering is done at all.
 If
-:math:`\texttt{eps}\rightarrow +\inf` , all the rectangles will be put in one cluster.
-Then, the small clusters, containing less than or equal to ``groupThreshold`` rectangles, will be rejected.
-In each other cluster the average rectangle will be computed and put into the output rectangle list.
+:math:`\texttt{eps}\rightarrow +\inf` , all the rectangles are put in one cluster.
+Then, the small clusters containing less than or equal to ``groupThreshold`` rectangles are rejected.
+In each other cluster, the average rectangle is computed and put into the output rectangle list.